tsnellgrove/dark_castle3/doc/to_do.md

 		- ContainerPortableSimple = Item + ContainsMixIn
 		- ContainerPortableLidded = ContainerPortableSimple + OpenableMixIn
 		- ContainerPortabLockable = ContainerPortableLidded + LockableMixIn
-		- Surface = ViewOnly + HoldsMixIn
-		- Nook = inherits from ContainerFixedSimple; can contain Creatures; provides enter() method
-		- Seat = inherits from Surface; can contain Creatures;
+		- Seat = inherits from ContainerFixedSimple; can contain Creatures;
-			- provides 'in_reach' sttribute, and enter(), exit() methods
+			- provides enter() and exit() methods
+			- new 'in_reach' attribute
+		- NEW: to be implemented this pass
-		- Bed = inherits from Seat; supports lie(), sleep()
+			- Bed = inherits from Seat; supports lie(), sleep() => dream() ??
+			- Nook = closely related to seat but completely isolated from room... how to implement?
+		- CANCEL:
 			- CANCEL: Perch class - not really differentiated from Seat
+			- CANCEL: HoldsMixIn provids 'contain_lst', 'max_count' and put() method
+			- CANCEL: Surface = ViewOnly + HoldsMixIn

 - TBD: implement MixIn architecture in interactive module
 	- TBD: assign 'bulk' attribute to all items